IndigoUnited/js-promtie/README.md

 #### `spread([array], fn, [ctx]) -> Function | Promise`

 Spreads array values to the arguments of `fn`.
-You can pass a context object to bind to the function call.
+You can pass a context object to bind it to the function call.
 **Example:**

 ```javascript